plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

-All of these are parsed by Plotly in JavaScript and normalized to legacy `rgb(...)` / `rgba(...)` before being written to the DOM, so the browser never sees the modern syntax — your figures render the same in any browser that ran v3.
+All of these are parsed by Plotly in JavaScript and normalized to legacy `rgb(...)` / `rgba(...)` before being written to the DOM, so the browser never sees the modern syntax.
+Your figures render the same in any browser that ran v3.

 ---